 POWER, CABLES, ETC: As much as I'm loath to admit it, I have found that all of these tiny variables matter.
 This wasn't really true (or the impact was too small to care) with my other systems, but the Coincident PREs reveal the impact of every small change.
 This has made it clear that cables, power cords, and fuses can have a very substantial impact.
 I find it incredibly frustrating that I don't understand how or why the fuses or power cords could possibly matter, but in this system they do.
 Again, curious to try more than my current DIY solutions, but also scared to go down the path...

 Based on recommendations from Ralph Karsten @ Atma-Sphere, I purchased an Elgar 6006B to condition the power to my system.
 I run everything except my amplifiers off of its perfect sine wave.
 Given its age, it is recommended to replace all capacitors in the unit, which is on my to do list.
 Unfortunately I can't get myself to listen to the stereo without it in the chain, so I haven't gotten around to "fixing" my unit yet.
 The PREs' accuton tweeters can get aggressive and removing distortion from the incoming power is essential to keeping them warm and inviting.
 Note that this unit must be installed in a separate room, as its (industrial) fan and transformer are both too loud for a listening room.
 Also, it's heavy AF.
-I purchased the Elgar because despite the dedicated lines, I still got some electrical feedback from various objects at the stereo (e.g., a slight pop noise when an LED bulb was turned on).
+I purchased the Elgar because despite the dedicated lines, I still got some electrical feedback from electronics in other lines (e.g., a slight pop noise when an LED bulb was turned on).
 The Elgar has completely eliminated that issue.

 The stereo is on its own dedicated circuit with two 10ga romex lines both run off the same leg of the incoming power.
 The Elgar runs one line, and my amps reside on the other.